-Transportation and auto repair: TriMet, the regional transit agency, and the Oregon Department of Transportation will be there in force.
-Portland Community College will feature its offerings in auto repair, auto service and dealer service, and Clark College will also showcase its automotive & diesel program.
-Daimler Trucks North America, headquartered in Portland, is the leading heavy-duty truck manufacturer on the continent.
+Transportation and auto repair: TriMet, the regional transit agency will be there in force.
+Portland Community College will feature its offerings in auto repair and aviation science, and Clark College will also showcase its automotive & diesel program.

 Also watch for Mt.
 Hood Community College‘s applied technology program, which offers training for a range of jobs.

 We’ll be adding more details about exhibitors as we receive them.
-(Exhibitors may contact us at firstname.lastname@example.org if you have additional information to share with students and educators prior to the Expo.)
+(Exhibitors may contact us here if you have additional information to share with students and educators prior to the Expo.)

-So far, more than 6,800 students and about 160 exhibitors have registered for the Expo.
-Check out our “Meet our Exhibitors” page for additional printable flyers in technology, manufacturing, construction, healthcare, arts & communication, and creative careers.
+So far, more than 7,000 students and more than 190 exhibitors have registered for the Expo.
+Check out our Exhibitor page for additional printable flyers in technology, manufacturing, construction, healthcare, arts & communication, and creative careers.
 You can also visit our Expo HQ.

 The nonprofit Portland Workforce Alliance works year-round with businesses in every sector to provide career-learning opportunities for high school students.
 Research shows that students who have the opportunity to learn about careers while they are in high school are more likely to graduate, continue their education and find satisfying careers.
 To learn more, browse our website.